 - An interdisciplinary core module with examples of multi-perspectival analysis of topical medical issues team-taught by specialists in their field and ample opportunities for student-led interdisciplinary teams.

-- Optional courses in philosophy, sociology, history, law and ethics as these relate to medicine and health care.
+- Optional modules in philosophy, sociology, history, politics and ethics as these relate to medicine and health care.

 - Skills development in interdisciplinary and inter-sectoral research and practice.

 - Individual tutoring to identify research projects with the right balance of interdisciplinarity depending on students’ interests and career paths.

 - Access to the Medical Humanities Sheffield network of multi-disciplinary researchers and practitioners across the University, Teaching Hospitals, Children’s Hospital and Primary Care.